 DAY 14 – Trek to Sulichaur: This is the last day of our trek as we make our way toward our destination of Sulichaur.
 It is a six hour trek through the very heart of the rebel country.
 These were rebel bases that were under control of the Maoists for most of the 10 year insurgency.
 We will have the opportunity to eat at commune restaurants that are run by Maoist Cooperatives.
 The staff is all relatives of those Maoists soldiers killed in the fighting in the mountains.
 They will have many interesting stories to tell.
 We will trek today for about six hours before spending the night in a lodge in Sulichaur.

 DAY 15 – Drive to Kathmandu: We will drive by private vehicle from Sulichaur to Kathmandu, which takes around 9 – 10 hours.
 Here we will pass by canyons and mighty rivers as we ascend to Kathmandu.
-In the evening, enjoy a farewell dinner and a good hot shower at your three star hotel.
+In the evening, enjoy a farewell dinner and a good hot shower at your hotel.